versioneye/ops_contrib/README.md

  - 8GB of RAM
  - 25GB of storage

 This setup will allow you to get VersionEye of the ground successfully.
 It's the equivalent to an [AWS `t2-large`](https://aws.amazon.com/ec2/instance-types/).
 Some customers are using VersionEye to monitor 1500 internal software projects.
-They are running the software with this harware setup:
+They are running the software with this hardware setup:

  - 4 vCPUS
  - 16 GB of RAM